billyzelsnack/simple_onshape_exportstls/README.md

 * Set the active build to Release.
 * If needed update "C/C++ -> General -> Additional Include Directories" to match your vcpkg installation.
 * If needed update "Linker -> Input -> Additional Library Directories" to match your vcpkg installation.
-* If needed update the curlpp.dll, libcurl.dll, and zlib1.dll entries so Visual Studio can find and copy them.
 * If you are using onshape API keys for authorization then add ONSHAPE_ACCESS_KEY and ONSHAPE_SECRET_KEY to your environment variables.
 * If you are using onshape OAuth for authorization then add ONSHAPE_CLIENT_ID to your environment variables.
 * Restart Visual Studio.
 * Open main.cpp and in main() choose one of the two authorization options.
-* Hit F5 and it should export stls from a hardcoded onshape partstudio document url.
+* Build the project
+* After the build a out/vs2022/x64/Release directory with be created.
+From your vcpkg/installed/x64-windows/bin directory copy curlpp.dll, libcurl.dll, and zlib1.dll into it
+* Run the exe or hit F5 and the exported stls will be saved to out/vs2022/x64/Release